Jidda Island: Geography

 The main island is made of limestone cliffs.
 It is believed that blocks of rock cut from the island were used in the Barbar temple on Bahrain Island.

 The small Mini Bahrain is an artificial island on the south shore made to look exactly like the big Bahrain island.

 Demography

-The island has a palace, gardens, a helipad, a mosque and several other facilities made for the prime minister and his family, although the island is uninhabited and Sheikh Khalifa himself lived in Riffa, Bahrain Island until his death in November 2020.
+The island has a palace, gardens, a helipad, a mosque and several other facilities made for the late prime minister and his family, although the island is uninhabited and Sheikh Khalifa himself lived in Riffa, Bahrain Island until his death in November 2020.

 Administration

 The island belongs to the Northern Governorate of Bahrain.

 Transportation

 It is connected to Umm an Nasan by a 1.75 km causeway.